 But truth be told, artificial intelligence or machine learning is not all blue sky.
 Here are a few pointers on what to consider before deploying ML at your organisation.
 First, it’s crucial to have a plan at hand for dealing with employees in manual jobs who are soon to be replaced by machine learning.
 You also need to pick the right strategy to avoid using ML for just routine applications with repetitive tasks.
 And remember to get all the protocols right when handling large datasets containing sensitive and protected customer data to prevent violations.

 Lack of experience is a barrier

-There are barriers stopping banks and other financial services firms from leveraging the full potential of machine learning.
-Let’s take a look at insurance companies, for example.
-Most of them are well aware of the possible advantages of machine learning in automation, productivity and cost saving.
+There are barriers stopping banks and other financial service providers from leveraging the full potential of machine learning.
+Let’s take a look at insurance companies, for instance.
+Most of them are well aware of the many advantages of machine learning in automation, productivity and cost saving.
 But only 12% do actually use these opportunities, according to a survey by analytics platform developer Earnix.

 Why?
 The biggest problem is undoubtedly the severe knowledge gap: 82% of respondents think of themselves as beginners in machine learning.
 Another obstacle is the lack of experienced hires.
 With about 300,000 artificial intelligence professionals available for millions of vacancies worldwide, an AI talent crisis is well underway.
 Small wonder, considering that only a handful of universities teach courses in machine learning yet.